 6.5.2.1.
-MIDTERM EXAM
+Midterm Exam

 In the Department of Modern Languages, the midterm booklet has "Use of Language" and "Reading" parts.
-The midterm exam consists of multiple choice questions.
+The midterm exam consists of multiple-choice questions.
 The exam preparation process is as follows:

-• determining which learning outcomes are targeted for the relevant language level in the curriculum,

-- the preparation of exam questions based on targeted learning outcomes, - writing the exam questions, - completing a proofreading cycle within TAU members, - making the necessary changes on the exam questions, - finalizing the exam questions, - conducting the exam at the specified time and date, - grading exam papers with optical reader after the exam,

-• the notification of the grades to the relevant departments on the date determined after the grading process and announcing the grades to the students by the relevant instructors.
+- determining which learning outcomes are targeted for the relevant language level in the curriculum - the preparation of exam questions based on targeted learning outcomes, - writing the exam questions - doing a final proofreading with the instructor preparing the exam and TAU members - making the necessary changes on the exam questions - finalizing the exam questions, - conducting the exam at the specified time and date, - grading exam papers with optical reader after the exam, - the notification of the grades to the relevant departments on the date determined after the grading process and announcing the grades to the students by the relevant instructors.